Ultimate List of Christmas Activities in Dallas Fort Worth [2023]

 PLANO, TX – Over 2 million dazzling lights will illuminate Heritage Farmstead this year, offering a winter wonderland park full of festive fun for the whole family!
 Enjoy more than 60 enchanting photo opportunities, special appearances from Santa himself, and even hot cocoa and smores around the fire pit.

-Lights on the Farm will be running from November 24th to December 30th, Friday through Sunday, 6PM to 9PM. though dates and times vary.
-Tickets are discounted online, $12 per adult and ages 3-12 are $7.
+Lights on the Farm will be running from November 22nd to December 28th, Friday through Sunday, 6PM to 9PM, with some special Thursday night dates.
+Because dates and times do vary, you will want to confirm on their website, which is also where you will purchase tickets.
+Tickets are discounted online, $15 per adult and ages 3-12 are $10.
 Ages 2 and under enter for free.
 Tickets at the gate are $3 more.
 Senior and military discounts are available.
-To purchase your tickets, check out their website.

 14. Dallas Cowboys Christmas Extravaganza